 PRP helps decrease pain and repair damaged tissue in tendons, ligaments, muscles, cartilage, and even nerves.
 It can also improve sexual health and promote young and healthy skin in aesthetic procedures.

-The difference between PRP and stem cells is “strength” and from where they are gathered.
+The difference between PRP and other regenerative medicine is “strength” and from where they are gathered.
 PRP is harvested from your own blood.
 After your blood is drawn, its four components (white and red blood cells, platelets, and plasma) are separated using a centrifuge.
 After being spun, the blood platelets are concentrated to four or five times the normal amount per cubic centimeter.
-Those concentrated platelets are then re-injected into the injured area and release a multitude of growth factors and healing cells.
+These concentrated platelets are then re-injected into the injured area and release a multitude of growth factors and healing cells.
 This kind of procedure causes good inflammation – increasing blood flow to your injury.
 This large, concentrated amount of cells is what helps you heal faster!

 PRP is also a very cost-effective option that is typically harvested on-site and implemented the same day.

-Stem Cell Therapy works in a similar way to PRP, sending a concentrated collection of new cells to the injury and accelerating the healing process.
-The difference is that stem cells are “stronger,” and are harvested from bone marrow or fat tissue.
+Regenerative Cellular Therapy works in a similar way to PRP, sending a concentrated collection of new cells to the injury and accelerating the healing process.
+The difference is that these cells are “stronger,” and are harvested from bone marrow or fat tissue.
 They cause more of an inflammatory healing effect.

-While they originate in different places, stem cells and PRP are often used to accelerate healing together in the same procedure.
+While they originate in different places, cells used for regenerative cellular therapy and PRP are often used to accelerate healing together in the same procedure.
 The injured area is precisely targeted using ultrasound or fluoroscopy to get the best results, then both orthobiologic cells get to work!

 At the Albano Clinic, we want to help you move better, feel better, and live better using a plan that’s right for you.
 A painful injury shouldn’t keep you on the sidelines of life.
 We present you with the best options and a whole-body approach to medicine.